Understanding Present Values

 PBGC Method

 For the latter, PBGC assesses a terminating plan's liability.
 To do so, the PBGC estimates the cost of funding those annuity benefits by determining a value that is in line with private sector annuity prices.
-PBGC publishes the mortality tables and monthly interest rate assumptions they use to establish this cost based on the participant's age, sex, health and accrued benefit.
-"The Interim Regulation on Valuation of Plan Benefits" explains that the PBGC sets its interest rate by examining a survey of insurance company annuity prices.
-Those prices serve as benchmarks from which the PBGC works backwards so its interest rates and mortality factors combine to replicate the cost of single premium nonparticipating group annuity contracts.(41 FR at 48485) The interest rates, in and of themselves, are not intended to match any current investment vehicle.
+PBGC publishes the mortality tables and interest rate assumptions they use to establish this cost based on the participant's age, sex, health and accrued benefit.

 WHAT IS.........